sublee/subl.ee/docs/resume.md

 ---------

 - Distributed server architecture on a cloud infrastructure
-- DevOps in huge systems
+- DevOps for huge systems
 - Internationalization systems based on linguistics
 - Free and open source software